Operese/cedar/internal/snaplist/README.rst

           # and updates will come from the channel specified
           revision: <int> (optional)
       # After the rootfs has been created and before the image
-      # artifacts are generated, ubuntu-image can automatically
+      # artifacts are generated, cedar can automatically
       # perform some manual customization to the rootfs.
       manual: (optional)
         # Create directories in the rootfs of the image